Agustín Salas del Valle: Unresolved cases

-The crimes continued until 1993, when del Valle was arrested for the murder of a sex worker, and after his arrest he became the main suspect in all the cases.
-But his guilt could not be proven, in total 27 of the 30 cases attributed to "Jack the Strangler" were unresolved and became cold cases.
+The crimes continued until 1993, when del Valle was arrested for the murder of a sex worker, and he became the main suspect in all the cases.
+However, his guilt could not be proven.
+In total 27 of the 30 cases attributed to "Jack the Strangler" were unresolved and became cold cases.
 In addition, several details made the authorities firmly believe that it was the work of either copycats of multiple serial killers.